HumanDuck23/filemare/readme.md

 In order to run **FileMare** (why do you want to do that??), simply download the python code from here and run it with `python3 filemare.py <program_dir>`.

 ### Disclaimers
 Some disclaimers: as you are literally working with code that deletes and creates files on your system, be careful with this power, as you can (probably?) mess and up ruin things you don't want to ruin.
 The python program running your code is changing directories as you say to create and read data.

+Also, do not create your files from the terminal using `echo`, as it inserts some random start byte and you'll constantly be encountering the error `You're calling a function that doesn't exist, wtf.`.
+Save yourself the headache and use a text editor from the get-go.
 Good luck and have fun using **FileMare**!

 ### Reserved Words
 Do not use these words in your file / directory names: